mwasifshkeel/pep-flix/README.md

 ## Project Description

 Pepflix is a modern movie queue management website designed to enhance your movie-watching experience.
 Built with React, Vite, and Tailwind CSS, Pepflix provides an intuitive interface for browsing movies, managing a queue, and storing movie preferences.
-The website integrates with the [FreeTestAPI](https://freetestapi.com/api/v1/movies) to fetch movie data and features a responsive design with a clean UI.
+The website integrates with the [TMDB API](https://developer.themoviedb.org/docs/finding-data) to fetch movie data and features a responsive design with a clean UI.

 ## Technologies Used